Architectural Technician (ARCH) Architectural Technology (ARCH)

 - ARCH2004 Project Coordination and Research 1

 - This course involves the design and preparation of a set of working drawings for a small commercial building.
-This process will include the research of zoning by-laws, use of the O.B.C. and the study of load-bearing construction.
+This process will include the research of zoning by-laws, use of the Ontario Building Code and the study of load-bearing construction.

 - BLDG2018 Strength of Materials 1

-- Provides the student with an opportunity to solve and present formal solutions to problems related to elementary structural analyses.
+- This course provides students with an opportunity to solve and present formal solutions to problems related to elementary structural analyses.
 Topics include simple stress, properties of materials, geometry of cross section, shear force and bending moment diagrams and beam selection.

 - HIST2000 World Architecture